 If an evacuation of a building/facility is needed due to an emergency, the procedures described above for an Emergency Notification apply.
-In the event an evacuation of the entire campus is needed, additional coordination with the surrounding community and additional communication methods may be utilized.
+More information on evacuations, including full-campus evacuations, can be found in the section on Emergency Plans, Tests, and Evacuations further down in this report.